 Then: He got his real estate license at age 21, and found success selling multimillion-dollar houses in Orange County, Calif.
 This turned into flipping his first house in 2005.

-Now: “Flip or Flop” has been renewed for an eighth season, and the cast salaries are expected to be sky-high.
+Now: “Flip or Flop” kicked off its eighth season this summer following Tarek’s divorce from his wife and co-host Christina, and the cast salaries are expected to be sky-high.
 One of the top HGTV stars, he also runs real estate company Tarek Buys Houses, LLC.

 Christina El Moussa

 Then: Before “Flip or Flop” debuted in 2013, she was a real estate agent who had recently forayed into the house-flipping business with now-ex husband Tarek El Moussa.

 Now: Beyond filming “Flip or Flop,” the interior design expert and her ex own production company Sky High Media and teach others to flip houses through Success Path Education.